No Tariff Through the Month of December. No Code Needed. Shop Now!

-Nevada’s New Assembly Bill 132 Law Bans Employment Discrimination for Cannabis Consumers
+Nevada’s Assembly Bill 132 Law Bans Employment Discrimination for Cannabis Consumers

 Workers in Nevada who also happen to be fans of marijuana are about to start getting a better shot at employment.
 On June 5, 2019, after a long day of motions (nearly 800 motions were tabled that day) at the Nevada Legislative Assembly, one of the many bills that got approved by Governor Steve Sisolak was Assembly Bill 132.